The Bankrate promise

 Check your credit report

-Once you have reviewed your credit report and made any corrections, it is time to order a score.
-If your score isn’t where you want it to be, look at the factors that are bringing it down.
-When you receive your score, you will also receive what are known as “reason statements.”
-A reason statement is a simple explanation of why your score is less than perfect.
+Scan your credit reports for any errors that could be hurting your score.
+Mistakes can happen, but it’s up to you as the consumer to correct any errors on your report.
+Once you have made any corrections, it’s time to order a score.
+If your score isn’t where you want it to be, look at the factors that are bringing it down—you’ll receive “reason statements” with your score that will provide a simple explanation of why your score is less than perfect.

 Pay your bills on time